| Academic Paper Support Book: Start here 【Web edition】

 ◆Demerits of TREE:

 - You can search with the author name or article title.
-TREE simultaneously search through printed materials in the library, electronic journals, and e-books.
+TREE simultaneously searches through printed materials in the libraries, electronic journals, and e-books.

-On the other hand, with UTokyo OPAC, you can search for printed materials in the library with the book or journal title, but cannot search for individual papers in the journal by author names or article titles.
+On the other hand, with UTokyo OPAC, you can search for printed materials in the libraries with the book or journal title, but cannot search for individual papers in journals by author names or article titles.

 - Some electronic journals and academic information search tools are charged.
-These are subscribed by the university and are available free of charge for students and faculty or staff of the University of Tokyo.
+These are subscribed by the university and are available free of charge for students, faculty and staff of the University of Tokyo.